Share This Article

 Haile, who already catered for ASU and had the first right of refusal on campus, officially began serving students in the new restaurant three months ago.

-“Dr. Meyers and everyone welcomes the fact that we welcome outside civilians to dine here,” said John Haile.
+“Dr. Myers and everyone welcomes the fact that we welcome outside civilians to dine here,” said John Haile.
 “They want more campus activities and stuff, so hopefully, we’ll be able to open up to the public more.
 Students and faculty go first, of course.”

 Originally a mechanic in California, Haile got his start in the foodservice industry after purchasing Kellers Cove in 1998.